moby/moby/README.md

 Perhaps best of all, because Docker operates at the OS level, it can still be run inside a VM!

+## When to use dockers?

+Consider to use docker to deliver your application if your app needs to go through multiple environments (DEV,QA1,QA2,PROD) before deployment.
+You can configuration your Docker environment just like the production, and check the whole container into QA or production.
+When something goes wrong, you would not need to analyze it is an environment issue or it is your code issue.
+It should be your code issue.

+Consider to use docker if you need different versions of somethings for your app.
+You really don't need to manage those version dependency if you use docker.
+You can running different versions of servers in containers and isolation your applications.

+Consider to user docker if you need bring applications back to work quickly when indecent happens.
+Because releases for each application are in different and isolated containers, you can easily roll back the container which has defect codes to previous release.

 ## Plays well with others

 Docker does not require you to buy into a particular programming